Samburu to migration Masai Mara

 On your way to the Mara River you drive through migrating herds.
 Where there are so many herbivores, carnivores can’t be far.
 Lions, cheetahs, leopards have their feasting time of the year!
 You might be lucky and find them hunting or feeding.
 Vultures, black-backed jackals and spotted hyenas are then waiting to finish the meal and leave nothing except a few bones behind.

-Masai Mara National Reserve is also home to a large variety of antelopes: Eland antilopes are the largest and Dikdiks the smallest.
+Masai Mara National Reserve is also home to a large variety of antelopes: Eland antelopes are the largest and Dikdiks the smallest.
 Maasai giraffes tower over the grass land, elephants roam the area and a few Black rhinos live here.
 Birds of prey are majestic birds and many non birders also like having a look a them.
 The large Martial eagle can even kill small antelopes but loves guineafowls the most.

-Basecamp Explorer, full board
+Basecamp Explorer, or any other camp of your choice, full board

 Day 14 – Masai Mara – Nairobi